dinesh-dscience/Ml_learning/README.md

 ### 📈 Linear Regression

-The first step was using linear regression to predict student grades
+- The first step was using linear regression to predict student grades using `sklearn`